Beginner Guides

 Milk-Based Drinks

-Once you've mastered straight espresso, milk drinks open up new possibilities.
+Once you’ve mastered straight espresso, milk drinks open up new possibilities.
 Proper milk steaming requires practice, but the principles are straightforward: create microfoam through controlled air introduction, then heat without adding more air.
+You’ll need a quality stainless steel milk pitcher and a milk thermometer until you can feel temperature by touch.
+Alternative milks present unique challenges—our guide to microfoaming oat milk at home covers the 120-140°F sweet spot for perfect texture.

 Seasonal Adjustments